IKIM-Essen/ClusterDocs/docs/course/class-15-storage-architecture.md

 ## Take-home model

+> JuiceFS supplies a POSIX interface where RCC exposes one.
+The metadata service
-> JuiceFS supplies the POSIX interface.
-Redis handles metadata.
-MinIO stores file
+> handles namespace operations.
+The S3-compatible object layer stores file
-> contents as S3 objects.
-The network connects the layers.
-Good performance
+> contents.
+The network and caches connect those layers. **Good performance comes
-> comes from streaming large data, minimizing metadata storms, reusing immutable
+> primarily from good I/O patterns**: stream large data, minimize metadata
-> caches, and moving temporary random I/O to node-local storage.
+> storms, reuse immutable caches, and move temporary/random I/O to node-local
+> storage.

+The exact object backend can change through an accepted migration.
+The workflow rule should not.

 ## Completion gate

 Given one streaming workload and one small-file or random-I/O workload, trace the likely metadata, object-storage, network, and cache paths.
-State which data should remain durable, which work should use job-local scratch, and what you would measure before changing resources.
+State which data should remain durable, which work should use job-local scratch, and what you would measure before changing resources or proposing a different storage backend.